lucaspq/weather-observer/README.md

 Access the directory `server/weatherbackend/` and Run `ng start` for a backend server.
 Navigate to `http://localhost:3000/`.

+### Documentation

+Open `http://localhost:3000/api-docs` in your browser to view the documentation.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.